Crepopcorn/environmental_data_monitoring/README.md

 ---

 The Environmental Data Monitoring System is a web application that allows users to monitor real-time environmental data.
-The application supports user interaction, data visualization, and efficient data handling.
-The project is built using the MERN (MongoDB, Express.js, React, Node.js) stack and features a user-friendly interface with robust backend support to ensure smooth and accurate data management.
+The application supports data visualization and efficient data handling.
+It is built using the MERN (MongoDB, Express.js, React, Node.js) stack and features a user-friendly interface with robust backend support to ensure smooth and accurate data management.

 The deployed appliction can be found from aws ec2: <br/>
 https://ec2-34-230-50-244.compute-1.amazonaws.com/